 For a couple of months every three or four years, an excursion on the Ocklawaha River is a unique journey.
-The water is closer to historic levels of the waterway prior to the construction of a dam.
+The examples of evaluation essays water is closer to historic levels of the waterway prior to the construction of a dam.
 That’s when inland waterway captain Erika Ritter most enjoys taking passengers down the river.

 The Rodman Reservoir near Palatka, Fla., was drawn down in December 2011 to remove invasive plants that clog the lake created by a dam.
 For a few months the Ocklawaha is about 11 feet above sea level—low enough to see the ecosystems, wildlife and shorelines that are usually buried beneath 20 feet of water.